 An education/business partnership

 The NYS Pathways in Technology Early College High School partnerships will provide nearly 9,000 students with a high school diploma, college degree and pathway to a job.
-New York is the first to take the “PTECH” program statewide through an initiative that links education to regional economic development.
+New York was the first to take the “PTECH” program statewide through an initiative that links education to regional economic development.

-Originally announced as part of the Governor’s 2013-14 Executive Budget, PTECH receives additional funding and support through the State Education Department.
+Originally announced as part of the Governor’s 2013-14 Executive Budget, HFM PTECH receives additional funding and support through the State Education Department.

 The NYS PTECH public-private partnership builds on the nationally recognized success of IBM’s Pathways in Technology Early College High School (PTECH) in New York City.
 NYS PTECH was launched in partnership with IBM, which helped create the PTECH program and will provide tools, training and support to each NYS PTECH school.